 There are no download limits to what you can download from Netflix.

 The only limit is your internet data usuage limit imposed by your Internet Service Provider, who in my case is Rogers – the same company that provides my TV cable.
 My limit is 60gb downloads per month, but my average has been around 20gb, so I think I’ll be good.
 Even if I cancel Cable TV and get a better Internet package, I’ll still be saving lots.

 Roger Ebert writes that, “Hitchcock deliberately wanted Psycho to look like a cheap exploitation film.
 He shot it not with his usual expensive feature crew (which had just finished North by Northwest) but with the crew he used for his television show.”
 Subsequently, Psycho feels like the best episode of The Twilight Zone ever, and seeing it projected like I did last night effectively cranks the thrill-o-meter up to 11.
+It’s a creepy, entertaining movie that isn’t nearly as much fun on TV as it is in a theatre.

-My three year old son started playing soccer last week.
-My daughter’s in gymnastics and piano lessons.
-My wife goes to the YMCA for exercise regularly, and I play World Of Warcraft.
 I watch less than a couple of hours of television a week, but the kids watch it a lot; it’s their baby-sitter.
-We want to reduce our dependency on it, keeping them busy with creative and engaging activities
+We want to reduce our dependency on it, keeping them busy with creative and engaging activities instead.

 I know a couple people who are tv-less, which I respect a lot.
 I’m doing some googling about breaking the tv-habit, but I could use any advice and ideas: